tink-ab/tink-link-ios/USAGE.md

 ```

 ### Handling Universal Links

-For some providers the redirect needs to be a https link.
-Use the continue user activity method in your `UIApplicationDelegate` to let `Tink` send the information to Tink if needed.
+For some providers the redirect needs to be a `https` link.
+Use the continue user activity method in your `UIApplicationDelegate` to let Tink Link send the information back to Tink if needed.

 ```swift
 func application(_ application: UIApplication, continue userActivity: NSUserActivity, restorationHandler: @escaping ([UIUserActivityRestoring]?) -> Void) -> Bool {